Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar

-By determining the positions in this plane of individual SFGs covering a range of stellar masses, we can examine whether stellar mass dependence of galaxy chemical enrichment mechanisms, as observed in the Local Group from the stars in the MW and its dwarf satellites (see Figure~6 in \citealt{KobayashiPhilip23}), is also prevalent in ensembles of SFGs.
+By determining the positions in this plane of individual SFGs covering a range of stellar masses, we can examine whether stellar mass dependence of galaxy chemical enrichment mechanisms, as observed in the Local Group from the stars in the MW and its dwarf satellites, is also prevalent in ensembles of SFGs.

 In this work, we present the chemical enrichment sequences traced by SFGs of different stellar masses out to z$\sim0.3$ from Sloan Digital Sky Survey (SDSS) spectroscopy.
 The sample selection of SFGs from catalogue data and direct determination of their O \& Ar abundances, as well as further pruning of the sample from the mass-metallicity relation, is presented in Section~\ref{sec:sample}.
 The positions of these galaxies in the log(O/Ar) vs 12 + log(Ar/H) plane and the sequences traced by SFGs of different stellar masses is presented in Section~\ref{sec:analysis}.
 The implications are discussed and concluding remarks are made in Section~\ref{sec:discussion}.